teensyp.server

 write

-Queue up a ByteBuffer to be written a socket defined by the Socket protocol.
+(write socket buffer)(write socket buffer callback)Write a ByteBuffer to a socket defined by the Socket protocol.
 Accepts an optional, zero argument callback function that will be run after the buffer has been written.